-As a student at one of the Jolie nail technician schools, here are the main types of artificial nails you’ll learn to apply in school:
+As a student at Jolie Academy, here are the main types of artificial nails you’ll learn to apply in school:

 Acrylic manicures have been a popular choice for artificial nail extensions for many years, both because of the nail length that can be achieved with an acrylic manicure and the length of time the manicure can last.

 Unlike acrylic and UV gel manicures, which are used primarily for length, silk wraps are typically applied for added reinforcement when a nail is cracked or broken.
-With this added reinforcement, clients are able to grow out their natural nails without risking damage to the nail itself.
+With this added reinforcement, clients are able to grow out their natural nails without risking damage to the nails themselves.

 Students in nail technician schools will receive an introduction to artificial nails in the classroom, where they’ll develop an understanding of the advantages and application techniques for each type.
 Students will then put this knowledge to work in the student clinic, where they’ll have ample opportunities to develop their technique more thoroughly before graduation.